AlexPei-YuTsai/BerkeleyDataBootcamp/README.md

 The language used here might be a little crass and straightforward, but really this is my way of staying authentic in a time when ChatGPT can hallucinate truthy garbage for you regardless.

-I have learned a lot over the course of the past 6 months and I hope this is proof of my growth as both a scholar and a programmer.
+I have learned a lot over the course of the past 6 months and I hope this proves my growth as both a scholar, programmer, and data scientist.

 ### Table of Contents and Quick Links
 - **I - Data Science and Python**